The Paul Law Firm P.C.

 • Experience handling complex maritime and workplace injury claims

-• Knowledge of federal maritime statutes and cross-over liability
+• Knowledge of federal maritime statutes and liability standards

 • Strategic evaluation of seaman status and coverage eligibility